Saphereye/cringe-speak/README.md

 - **Enchantment Table**: Converts text into the mystical script seen on the Enchantment Table in popular games, adding a magical or arcane flair.

 - **Morse Code**: Encodes messages into Morse code, using a series of dots and dashes to represent letters and numbers, tapping into a classic form of long-distance communication.

+# Planned speaks
+- [ ] **Brainrot**: Use Tiktok brainrot slang to give the maximum brain damage.
+- [ ] **Shakespeare**: Incorporates archaic language and poetic elements to mimic the style of William Shakespeare's plays.
+This can add a dramatic or sophisticated flair to the text.